The Simplest, Most Scientifically Accurate Way to Train a Dog Recall

 - Walk a few steps away, turn to face your dog, in a bright, enthusiastic voice say,

-“Come!” (click or “Yes!” as soon as your dog takes the first step toward you) → treat in hand.
+“Come!” (click or “Yes!” as soon as your dog takes the first step toward you) → treat in hand. - Immediately praise (“Good boy/girl!”) as the dog eats the treat.

 - Repeat 10–15 times per session.
 End each session on a high note—ask for a sit the dog already knows, then click/treat.